jmcastagnetto/tidytuesday-kludges/2019-08-20_nuclear-explosions/README.md

 Range of a thermal effect capable of producing third degree burns: ![equation for r_thermal](rtherm-eq.gif)

 Range of a blast effect producing 20psi (100% mortality): ![equation for r_blast](rblast-eq.gif)

+The post with all visualizations is at https://jmcastagnetto.github.io/tidytuesday-kludges/tidytuesday/r/2019/08/20/nuclear-explosions.html